h2oai/h2o-3/h2o-docs/src/product/flow.rst

 Using Flow - H2O's Web UI
 =========================

-.. todo:: change the image links all to point to git hub if that's called for
-.. todo:: find all links and change so that they point to the right location
 .. todo:: add section on how to add outside algos to Flows buildModel dropdown menu
-.. todo:: add section on how to access models trained or data imported using R, Python, or Sparkling Water
-.. todo:: add section in Flow explaining how to impute values (if not currently included)

 ---------------------------------